 09 of 10

 Old and un-used linens hanging around are a staple in most homes.
-The best place to donate used linens are animal shelters.
+The best place to donate used linens is animal shelters.
 Shelters use your linens for bed lining and to bathe animals.

 Another option is to donate them with your clothing donation.